openstack-charmers/openstack-bundles/development/openstack-base-trusty-mitaka/README.md

 ### Configuring an image

-In order to run instances on your cloud, you'll need to upload an image to boot instances from:
+In order to run instances on your cloud, you'll need to upload an image to boot instances:

     curl http://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-amd64-disk1.img | \
         openstack image create --public --container-format=bare --disk-format=qcow2 xenial

+Images for other architectures can be obtained from [CloudImages][].
+Be sure to use the appropriate image for the cpu architecture.

 ### Configure networking